hubmapconsortium/spatial-transcriptomics-pipeline/README.md

     Order of L_p norm to apply to intensities and codes when using metric_decode to pair each intensity to its closest target.
 Defaults to 2.

 ### Segmentation
 Used by `segmentation.cwl`.
 Results from this step will be run through Baysor if `run_baysor` is set to `True`.
+Note that Baysor will only run on 2D data.

-Depending on pre-existing segmentation data, one of three methods can be used.
+Depending on pre-existing segmentation data, one of four methods can be used.
 - `aux_name` *string?*
   The name of the aux view to look at for segmentation.
 May not required depending on `binary_mask` settings.
 - `binary_mask`